hgorelick/Lyricist-AI/README.md

 # Lyricist AI

 **Lyricist AI**
-is an artificial intelligence that can generate original, rhyming song lyrics written in the style of Coldplay.<br><br>
+is procedural song lyric generator that produces rhyming, original lyrics written in the style of Coldplay.<br><br>

 ### **Important Info**